nickxir12/nickxir12.github.io/index.md

 title: "Home"
 ---

-# 👋 Hello, I'm Your Name
+# 👋 Welcome

-This is a short bio about me — my interests, work, or background.
+Hi, I'm **Nikolas Xiros** — a passionate student/researcher/developer interested in AI, robotics, or whatever you want here.

-Use the links in the navigation bar to learn more about me.
+Use the navigation above to learn more about my work and interests.